 I was the victim of a crime.
 Can you tell me the name of the defendant and the defendant's next court date?

 The DA's Office can provide you with the name of the defendant and the next court date if we have filed charges against the defendant.
-To obtain this information, call the DA's branch office located in the judicial district where the crime occurred or the main number at 925-957-2200.
+To obtain this information, call us at 925-957-2200.